 Capital assets, which include land, land improvements, buildings, machinery and equipment, are reported in the government-wide financial statements.
 Capital assets are recorded at historical cost, or at estimated historical cost, if actual historical cost is not available.
+Intangible right to use leased assets are recorded at the net present value of non-cancellable lease payments at inception.
 Donated capital assets are recorded at the estimated fair market value at the date of donation.
-Except for the capital assets of the governmental activities column in the government-wide financial statements, construction period interest is capitalized on constructed capital assets.